 The amplitude is a variable characterizing a sinusoidal oscillation.
 It gives the deflection of a physical quantity from its neutral position (zero point) up to a positive or negative value.

 The amplitude is expressed in a physical quantity − for example, as voltage, sound pressure, etc.

 Amplitudes are expressed either as instantaneous values or mostly as peak values.

-Amplitude is the variation or displacement of a wave from its mean value.
-With sound waves, it is the extent to which air particles are displaced, and this amplitude of sound or sound amplitude is experienced as the loudness of sound.
+Amplitude is the fluctuation or displacement of a wave from its mean value.
+With soundwaves, it is the extent to which air particles are displaced, and this amplitude of sound or sound amplitude is experienced as the loudness of sound.

 Drop a stone on a pond

 |Commonly it is spoken of "amplitude", as if there would be just a certain amplitude

 as displacement or elongation from the zero-axis (baseline or equilibrium).

 Amplitude can be a word that discribes a wave.
 It means that maximum amount the wave varies from the baseline or equilibrium.
 Displacement is usually used to discribe particles in motion, as in how far a particle has moved from a given point.